 A Holocaust survivor will mark that history differently after the horrors of Oct.
 7

-KIBBUTZ MEFLASIM, Israel (AP) — When Hamas fighters invaded southern Israel on Oct.
+KIBBUTZ MEFALSIM, Israel (AP) — When Hamas fighters invaded southern Israel on Oct.
 7, the militant group that rules the Gaza Strip perpetrated the deadliest attack on Jews since the Holocaust.

 For Judith Tzamir, a Holocaust survivor from Germany who moved to Israel in 1964, the horrors of Oct.
 7 prompted her to mark the somber holiday by making a pilgrimage she has long avoided: She will visit Auschwitz, the Nazi concentration camp in Poland.

-Tzamir, whose kibbutz fended off Hamas attackers Oct.
+Tzamir, whose kibbutz fended off Hamas attackers on Oct.
 7, will join 55 other Holocaust survivors from around the world and about 10,000 others participating in the March of the Living.
-The event recreates the two-mile (three-kilometer) march from Auschwitz to Birkenau, where approximately 1 million Jews were killed by Nazi Germany.
+The event recreates the 2-mile (3-kilometer) march from Auschwitz to Birkenau, where approximately 1 million Jews were killed by Nazi Germany.

 The event, now in its 36th year, usually draws thousands of participants, including Holocaust survivors and Jewish students, leaders and politicians.
 This year, Israeli hostages released from captivity in Gaza and families whose relatives are still being held captive will also join the march.

-Note: This story has been corrected to show that the spelling of the kibbutz is Mefalsim.